Roll20/roll20-character-sheets/Burning Wheel/readme.md

 * Changed the 'You are Incapacitated' error message to 'You may be Incapacitated', so that things like 0 Resources can still be rolled with the aid of cash dice.
 * Added a new 'Journal' tab to store old beliefs, instincts, and traits (with a trait vote tracker), and to keep additional campaign notes.
 * Added repeating armor and weapon segments.
 (Minor destructive change, since this replaces the last weapon slot for melee and ranged, but these two slots were added recently in version 2.2, so few very current users are likely to be affected).
-* Added new 'Die of Fate' macro buttons, which simply roll a d6 and display red green or yellow depending on the result.
-One button appears on the Skills, Gear, Magic, and Rogues tab respectively to reduce page flipping when the player needs a DoF.
-* Fixed 'delete' and 'move' overlay visual bug for repeating segments, though this fix now results in them both being on the left of every element.
-* Slightly fixed font color discrepancies.
 * Updated preview image.

 ## v2.3 (2020-11-20)